Robert Byrd

-Robert Carlyle Byrd (born Cornelius Calvin Sale Jr.; November 20, 1917 – June 28, 2010) was an American politician and musician who served as a United States senator from West Virginia for over 51 years, from 1959 until his death in 2010.
+Robert Carlyle Byrd (born Cornelius Calvin Sale Jr.; November 20, 1917 – June 28, 2010) was an American politician who served as a United States senator from West Virginia for over 51 years, from 1959 until his death in 2010.
 A Democrat, Byrd also served as a U.S. representative for six years, from 1953 until 1959.
-He remains the longest-serving U.S. Senator in history; he was the longest-serving member in the history of the United States Congress until surpassed by Representative John Dingell of Michigan.
+He remains the longest-serving U.S. senator in history; he was the longest-serving member in the history of the United States Congress until surpassed by Representative John Dingell of Michigan.
 Byrd is the only West Virginian to have served in both chambers of the state legislature and in both chambers of Congress.

 Byrd's political career spanned more than sixty years.
-He first entered the political arena by organizing and leading a local chapter of the Ku Klux Klan in the 1940s, an action he later described as "the greatest mistake I ever made."
+He first entered the political arena by organizing and leading a local chapter of the Ku Klux Klan in the 1940s, an action he later described as "the greatest mistake I ever made".
 He then served in the West Virginia House of Delegates from 1947 to 1950, and the West Virginia State Senate from 1950 to 1952.
 Initially elected to the United States House of Representatives in 1952, Byrd served there for six years before being elected to the Senate in 1958.
 He rose to become one of the Senate's most powerful members, serving as secretary of the Senate Democratic Caucus from 1967 to 1971 and—after defeating his longtime colleague Ted Kennedy for the job—as Senate Majority Whip from 1971 to 1977.
 Over the next 12 years, Byrd led the Democratic caucus as Senate Majority Leader and Senate Minority Leader.
-In 1989 he stepped down, following the pressure to make way for new party leadership.
-As the longest serving Democratic senator, Byrd held the position of President pro tempore four times when his party was in the majority.
+In 1989, he stepped down, following the pressure to make way for new party leadership.
+As the longest-serving Democratic senator, Byrd held the position of President pro tempore four times when his party was in the majority.
 This placed him third in the line of presidential succession, after the vice president and the Speaker of the House of Representatives.